-We can prepare for children’s questions by learning some basic principles.
+We can prepare for children’s Bible questions by learning four basic principles.

-When a child probes you for information, wait to answer until you are sure the child has finished talking.
+First, pay complete attention.
+When a child probes you for information, wait to answer until you’re sure the child has finished talking.
 While listening with your ears, look at the child to discover facial clues.
-Is she afraid or worried, or is she just curious?
-When a child is asking a question, stay focused by not allowing your mind to wander or to begin to formulate an answer prematurely.
+Is she afraid and worried or just curious?
+When a child is asking a question, stay focused by not allowing your mind to wander or begin to formulate an answer prematurely.

-Second, give the child only as much information as he is ready to hear.
+2. Give kids only as much information as they’re ready to hear.

 Answer according to the child’s level of understanding.
-Follow up the child’s questions with your own questions to discover clues to his thinking and to determine what he is really asking.
-Ask, “Why are you asking that?” or, “What do you think?”
-Giving a child too much information before he is ready to process it can lead to greater confusion.
+Follow up the questions with your own questions to discover clues to his thinking and to determine what he’s really asking.
+Ask, “Why are you asking that?” or “What do you think?”
+Giving a child too much information before he’s ready to process it can lead to greater confusion.
+So remain age-appropriate.

 Some questions are very tough and catch us off guard.
-Resist the temptation to look surprised regardless of the question.
-Some children try to shock adults with their questions, while other children innocently ask difficult questions.
-If there is not enough time to answer, promise to talk about the issue at a specified future time (and keep your promise).
-If you do not know the answer, make that simple acknowledgement and promise to seek an answer.
-If the question is unanswerable, gently let the child know no one knows the answer, but make sure she does not think you are avoiding a reply.
+Resist the temptation to look surprised, regardless of the question.
+Some children try to shock adults with their questions; other children innocently ask difficult questions.
+If time is short, promise to talk about the issue at a specified future time (and keep your promise).

 If you don’t know the answer, simply acknowledge that.
 Then promise to seek an answer.
 If the question is unanswerable, gently let the child know that no one knows the answer.
 But make sure she doesn’t think you’re avoiding a reply.